FAQ

 No, you cannot apply for both programs.
 You must chose one or the other.

-You also cannot request to be considered for the SM program should you not be accepted to the PhD program.
+You also cannot request to be considered for the SM program should you not be admitted to the PhD program.

-The ORC online application usually opens in early November.
+The ORC online application usually opens in mid-September.

 Applications will not be reviewed until the fee has been paid or waived.